If you were injured on the job, you may be wondering how much does a workers' compensation lawyer cost? Read on to find out.

 But you may also be concerned about the costs involved in hiring a workers' comp lawyer.
 That is understandable, and how much an attorney will cost is front of mind for basically everyone who considers whether to hire a lawyer.

-An important thing to know if you are considering whether to hire a workers’ compensation lawyer is that they generally work on a contingency basis, which means that they get paid a percentage of your award if your application is successful.
-In other words, their fee is contingent upon the success of your case.
+So, how much does a workers' comp lawyer cost?
+An important thing to know if you are considering whether to hire a workers' compensation lawyer is that they generally work on a contingency basis, which means that they get paid a percentage of your award if your application is successful.
+In other words, attorney fees for workers' compensation cases are typically contingent upon the success of your case.

 Additionally, many workers’ compensation lawyers offer free consultations.
 These can be a helpful way for you to evaluate whether you should hire a workers' comp attorney, and whether the lawyer you speak with is a good fit for you.